-In Fife, financial harm is often one of the three most frequent types of harm reported in data returns to the Scottish Government.
+In Fife financial harm has been one of the three most frequent types of harm reported in annual data returns to the Scottish Government.
 Financial harm is complex and requires a collective response to tackling it.

 The financial harm strategy was developed from the Fife Adult Support and Protection Committee's Improvement Plan, which included the priority area of responding to harm occurring adults at risk of harm in their own homes.